web-work-tools/indieweb/content/about.md

 ---
 type: page
 title: "⧉Info⧉"
-description: This site is built with the Indigo, an Indieweb theme for Hugo.
+description: This site is built with the Indigo, an IndieWeb theme for Hugo.
 summary: Information about this site, its creator, and related resources.
 images: "https://web-work.tools/indieweb/images/indieweb-infominer-about.jpg"
 date: 2019-05-22
 menu: main
 ---

-This site is built with the Indigo, an Indieweb theme for Hugo.
+This site is built with the Indigo, an IndieWeb theme for Hugo.

 * [AngeloStravrow/indigo](https://github.com/AngeloStavrow/indigo)